A Coach's Guide to Concussions

 Daily activities that do not provoke symptoms.

-Walking or stationary bike at slow to medium pace.
-No resistance training.
+Walking, stationary bike at slow then medium pace.

 Increase heart rate

 Running or skating drills.
-No head impact activities.
+No activities with risk of head impact.

 Non-contact training drills